davidnoirman/jobtech-taxonomy-api/REFERENCE.md

 **Schema: Languages**

-The language taxonomy lists natural languages like “Svenska” and “Xhosa/Isixhosa”.
+The language taxonomy lists natural languages like “Engelska” and “Nederländska”.
 The language taxonomy is based on [<span class="underline">ISO standard</span>](https://www.iso.org/iso-639-language-codes.html) and it’s recommended to highlight which languages are requested for a